Travel in Austria

 Home General Information

-Danube Cycle Path | 8 Days of Cycling Along the Danube
+Danube Cycle Path Guide | 8 Days from Passau to Vienna (2026)

 At the top of the list of popular attractions for active travelers in Austria is, without a doubt, the Danube River Cycle Path.
 In just a few days, you can travel past historical sites, ancient towns, and spectacular landscapes, starting from Passau in Germany, through Upper Austria, all the way to Vienna - the capital of Austria.